nucleome/docs/source/component_genome.rst

 Manage tracks
 =============

-Clicking the ``configuration button`` (|gb-config|) on the toolbar of the genome browser panel, you will see the configuration interface.
+Clicking the ``configuration button`` (|gb-config|) on the toolbar of the genome browser panel, you will see a configuration dialog box.
-You can also click the ``panel-configuration button`` (|panel-config|) on the top-right of the panel to enter the configuration interface.
+You can also click the ``panel-configuration button`` (|panel-config|) on the top-right of the panel to view the configuration dialog box.
-In the configuration interface, you will see the web page is separated into three parts: 1) data service module on the top; 2) currently loaded tracks shown on the left; 3) available tracks from data service on the right.
+In the configuration dialog page, you will see three parts: 1) a data service module on the top; 2) currently loaded tracks shown on the left;  and 3) available tracks from data service on the right.

 In the data service module, you can add data service to the existing list of genomic data services.

-In the currently loaded track module, you can quickly re-order tracks by dragging a track, view meta-information for a track, and super-impose a track on a 3D structure (see the 3D structure web component below).
+In the currently loaded track module, you can quickly re-order tracks by dragging a track, view meta-information for a track, and super-impose a track on a 3D genome structure model (see the 3D genome structure model web component).

 In the available tracks module, you can select a datasheet and add tracks to the list of loaded tracks.
-You can filter tracks by clicking the ``search button`` and type in the keywords.
+You can filter tracks by clicking the ``search button`` and using keywords to search tracks.
-Clicking the ``read-more button``, you will be directed to a new website showing extra information about this track (for 4DN data, this leads to the meta-information website on the DCIC data portal).
+Clicking the ``read-more button``, you will be directed to a new website showing extra information about this track (for 4DN data, it leads to the meta-information web page on the DCIC data portal).

 .. figure:: img/figures_chapter_3/ch3_gbrowser_config.png
     :align: center